 Model Avg C MSE Avg C S.E.

-Constant 0.0695 (0.0055)

-SVR 0.0285 (0.0030)

-Lasso 0.0284 (0.0030)

-OLS on $\Delta^{RD}$ 0.0281 (0.0032)

-GBT 0.0266 (0.0027)

-IRL-SG 0.0220 (0.0026)
+Constant OLS on Δ^{RD} Best ML method IRL-SG $\begin{array}{c} 0.0695 \\ 0.0281 \\ 0.0254 \\ 0.0220 \end{array}$ $(0.0055) \\ (0.0032) \\ (0.0027) \\ (0.0026)$

-Table 7: Prediction loss (MSE) estimating on 1st half and evaluating on 2nd half.
+Table 8: Prediction loss (MSE) estimating on 1st half and evaluating on 2nd half.
+Best ML method is GBT.

-The table shows that the learning model is better at extrapolating to longer supergames than our atheoretical black-box algorithms or simple OLS.
-Appendix D confirms that this difference is significant using pairwise tests.
-This might be due to our particular ML implementations, but it is also true that atheoretical prediction algorithms can have trouble extrapolating to slightly different settings.
+The table shows that the learning model is better at extrapolating to longer supergames than our model-free Machine Learning algorithms or simple OLS.
+Appendix E confirms that this difference is significant using pairwise tests.
+This might be due to our particular ML implementations, but it is also true that model-free prediction algorithms can have trouble extrapolating to slightly different settings, something we saw when considering predictions across treatments.
 A more structured model that encodes some intuition or knowledge about the problem domain can sometimes better extrapolate to related prediction problems, and we suspect that this is the case here.
-The prediction losses are higher here than in our main results as reported in Table 2, at least in part because the between-session variance in cooperation is larger in the later supergames: the within-treatment variance in average cooperation is 0.0145 in the first halves of the sessions and 0.0196 in the second halves.
+The prediction losses are higher here than in our main results as reported in Table 2, at least in part because the between-session variance in cooperation is larger in the later supergames: the within-treatment variance in average cooperation is 0.0145 in the first halves of the sessions and 0.0196 in the second halves.22